-Unfit for Duty status does not automatically add time onto the eligibility period.
-The extension of eligibility due to Unfit for Duty status is dependent upon the Unfit for Duty dates and the Fit for Duty date.
+Unfit For Duty does not automatically add time onto the eligibility period.
+The extension of eligibility due to Unfit For Duty is dependent upon the Unfit For Duty dates and the Fit For Duty date.

-As an example, if a member’s eligibility period is 05/01/08 through 04/30/09 and he becomes Unfit for Duty in July 2008 and becomes Fit for Duty in September 2008, his eligibility is not extended.
-In this example the Fit for Duty date would make October, November, and December the time frame for him to work the 60 days needed to keep eligibility from lapsing.
-The eligibility period, however, covers him through April 2009 so the Unfit for Duty time would not affect the eligibility period.
+As an example if a member's eligibility period is 02/01/11 through 01/31/12 and he becomes Unfit For Duty in July 2011 and becomes Fit For Duty in September 2011, his eligibility is not extended.
+In this example the Fit For Duty date would make October, November, and December the time frame for him to work the 60 days needed to keep eligibility from lapsing.
+The eligibility period, however, covers him through January 2012 so the Unfit for Duty would not affect the eligibility period.

-If a member with an eligibility period of 05/01/08 through 04/30/09 became Unfit for Duty in April 2009 and Fit for Duty in July 2009, his eligibility would be extended for May, June, and July 2009, as well as, the months of August, September, and October 2009 during which he would have to work at least 60 days to keep his eligibility from terminating.
+If a member with an eligibility period of 02/01/11 through 01/31/12 became Unfit For Duty in October 2011 and Fit For Duty in February 2012, his eligibility would be extended for February 2012, as well as the months of March 2012, April 2012, and May 2012 when he would have to work at least 60 days to keep his eligibility from terminating.

-If the member in this example failed to work 60 days between August through October 2009, eligibility would terminate in the month following the last extension month (November) and the member must work 120 days within 12 months to become eligible again.
+If the member in this example failed to work 60 days between March 2012 and May 2012, eligibility would terminate in the month following the last extension month (May 2012) and the member must work 120 days within 12 months to become eligible again.

 Please check with the Plan office if you have any concerns about your eligibility.